 This brings me to the topic of athletics grounds being used for the ISL.
 An athlete cannot be left to the mercy of others for training.
 Sadly, that has been the case in India for some time now.
 The athletes, especially those who compete in field events, have not been able to train properly as the grounds have been handed over for ISL matches.

-This is where the organisers have to take a cue from the Board of Control for Cricket in India, which makes sure everything is in place for the cricketers.
+This is where the organisers have to take a cue from the Board of Control for in India, which makes sure everything is in place for the cricketers.
 Never for a moment think that I am against football or for that matter any sport.
-In fact, I watched an ISL game from the gallery at Sree Kanteerava Stadium in Bengaluru to soak in the atmosphere last season.
+In fact, I watched the ISL game from the gallery at Sree Kanteerava Stadium in Bengaluru to soak in the atmosphere last ISL season.
 Also I have been lucky to watch Brazilian legend Ronaldinho at close quarters during the 2008 Beijing Olympics.

 (The author is a former World Championships bronze medal winner in long jump)